There’s a moment that captures everything about how Dubai rewrote the rules of luxury real estate through branded residences.

 The Origins of Dubai’s Branded Boom

 The blueprint was laid surprisingly early, back in 2010 when Armani opened its residences at Burj Khalifa.
-At the time, it seemed almost gimmicky – did anyone really need Giorgio Armani’s name on their apartment?
+At the time, it seemed almost gimmicky.
+Did anyone really need Giorgio Armani’s name on their apartment?

 Why Branded Residences Command a Premium

 The price premium tells you exactly how much buyers value having a recognized name attached to their property, and the numbers are substantial.
-Savills’ analysis across global markets found branded properties commanding roughly 30% to 33% more than comparable non-branded luxury, with Dubai specifically showing closer to 38% premiums on average and considerably higher on unique projects.
+Savills’ analysis across global markets found branded properties commanding roughly 30% to 33% more than comparable non-branded luxury, with Dubai showing closer to 38% premiums on average and considerably higher on unique projects.

 Think about the psychology behind this.
 Someone shopping for a $2 million apartment might pay $2.6 million or even $2.8 million simply because Bulgari or Armani is associated with the building.